mattermost/mattermost-plugin-github/README.md

 ## Installation

+In Mattermost 5.12 and later, the GitHub plugin is pre-packaged and no steps are required for installation.
+You can go directly to [Configuration](#configuration).

+In Mattermost 5.11 and earlier, follow these steps:
 1. Go to https://github.com/mattermost/mattermost-plugin-github/releases to download the latest release file in zip or tar.gz format.
-2. Upload the file through System Console UI or manually uploading it to the server under plugin directory.

-See https://docs.mattermost.com/administration/plugins.html#set-up-guide for more details.
+2. Upload the file through **System Console > Plugins > Management**, or manually upload it to the Mattermost server under plugin directory.
+See [documentation](https://docs.mattermost.com/administration/plugins.html#set-up-guide) for more details.

 ## Configuration